-The overall goal of the Fei Tian intermediate school science program is to develop scientifically literate individuals.
+The middle school science program aims to develop scientifically literate individuals.
 Students develop their analytical and reasoning skills as they make hypotheses, conduct experiments, record observations, draw conclusions, and present findings.
-Class discussions, debates, oral reports, and lab and research projects further facilitate the mastery of con-tent and the development of skills.
+Class discussions, debates, oral reports, and lab and research projects further facilitate the mastery of content and skills development.
 The integration of environmental studies into coursework helps students understand the role of science in dealing with social and technological changes facing the world.

 For part of each year of the middle school science program, students study topics pertaining to life science.
 The coursework covers living things and their environments.
 Emphasis is placed on the investigative nature of science and the connection of the subject matter to students’ life experiences.

 Earth Science is the study of the world around us.
 Our topics will include Astronomy (study of outer space), Geology (study of landforms, earthquakes, volcanoes and plate tectonics), Meteorology (study of the atmosphere, climate and climate change), and Oceanography (study of the oceans and water systems).
 We will also show how Earth Science is relevant in students’ everyday lives.

 Introduction to Physical Science and Technology